Mzsmunna/StudentManagement/README.md

 # StudentManagement
 It's a Simple Student Management system using ASP.NET &amp; C# along with Bootstrap and Ajax.

-I developed this project for my friend.
+I developed this project this year in 2019 for my friend.
 As he asked me do a Web Project based on OOP concept.

 Microsoft dataset has been used as database.
 Which is integrated along with the project so you don't need to worry about database integration.